 We use the leading products in the industry to achieve a long-lasting, durable, and rich looking finish while being much lower in odor and VOC content than comparable coatings.

 We do not use conventional paint that is used for trim and doors in a home.
 The products that we use can be refinished if you decide to years down the road or if you have trouble with a door.
 Some paint products do not sand well leaving you with difficulties if you needed or wanted to refinish them.

 We look out for the future of your cabinetry here.
 Another benefit of our product is that it will not turn yellow over time.
 Many paint products used by professionals can turn yellow leaving you with no ability to touch up a little ding that may occur and even worse your white cabinets are no longer white!

 Putting it all together

-When we begin your project our initial time-on-site (in your home) can typically be completed within a week on average sized basic projects.
+When we begin your Kitchen Cabinet Refinishing Project our initial time-on-site (in your home) can typically be completed within a week on average sized basic projects.